Go Back

 Grind The Stir-Fried Ingredients

 1. Place the fried spices in a blender/grinder.
-Add half a cup of water.
+Add half a cup of water or enough water to cover the ingredients.
 Grind the contents.
 If paste is too thick to grind, add 2 tablespoons of water at a time, as necessary, until it turns into a smooth paste.
 The paste should be like thick pancake batter, not too thick, not too thin.

 2. Transfer the ground paste into a bowl.
 If the paste is too sticky in the blender, you can add 2 tablespoons of water and pour it out into the bowl.
 Set the Spicy Paste aside.

-3. Add the mashed toor dahl to the saucepan.
+5. Add the mashed toor dahl to the saucepan contents.
 Mix well.

-4. Add the blended spice paste into the sauce pan.
+6. Add the blended spice paste into the sauce pan.
 Stir the ingredients gently without breaking the veggie pieces.
-Let it simmer for 2 more minutes.
+Let it simmer for 1 minute.

 Sambar with Bitter Guord 2

-6. Serve hot as a Gravy on a bed of Rice, Or as a Side Dish with any kind of Idlis, Dosas and Vadas.
+9. Serve hot as a gravy or stew on a bed of hot rice, Or serve as a side dish with any kind of Idlis, Dosas and Vadas.

 Sambar with Bitter Guord 1